MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-wwan-sar-config.md

 ## Remarks

-After each Query or Set response, the modem should return an [**NDIS_WWAN_SAR_CONFIG_INFO**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndiswwan/ns-ndiswwan-_ndis_wwan_sar_config_info) structure that contains information for all antennas on the device associated with Mobile Broadband.
+After each Query or Set request, the miniport driver should return an [**NDIS_WWAN_SAR_CONFIG_INFO**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndiswwan/ns-ndiswwan-_ndis_wwan_sar_config_info) structure that contains information for all antennas on the device associated with Mobile Broadband.

 For more information about usage of this OID, see [MBIM_CID_MS_SAR_CONFIG](https://docs.microsoft.com/windows-hardware/drivers/network/mb-sar-platform-support#mbimcidmssarconfig).